University of Wisconsin–Madison Hodags: 2000–2009

 Rostered Hodags Kevin Riley, Brandon "Muffin" Malecek, and Andrew Mahowald along with Thomas Shomaker produce the low-budget documentary film of the 2008 Hodag season titled "The Blue Print: Road to Repeat."

 Future WHHoF inductee Hector "Hh" Valdivia returns to Madison from Colorado after playing with the USAU club team Denver Johnny Bravo and begins his 12 year tenure as head coach of the Hodags in the 2009 season.

-First held in 2009, rostered Hodag Ben Feldman establishes the longstanding and well-attended October tournament No Wisconsequences at the Milwaukee Polo Grounds to provide opportunity for Midwest college ultimate teams to start their seasons and to fundraise for the Hodags; No Wisco currently hosts over 60 men's and women's teams.
+First held in 2009, No Wisconsequences is an October college ultimate tournament at the Milwaukee Polo Grounds established by Hodag Ben Feldman.
+It was created to provide Midwest college teams with an early-season competition and to raise funds for the Hodags.
+The tournament currently hosts more than 60 men’s and women’s teams.

 In 2009, Hodag alumni Dean Bolton establishes the 501(c)3 Men's Ultimate Frisbee Team Support Endowment Fund, also known as the Hodag Endowment, through the University of Wisconsin Foundation to help offset player cost through donations; since the team is a club sport, players are responsible for covering their own costs for travel, jerseys, tournament fees, etc., as much as $2,000 per player per season, that are not offset by fundraising.

 Driven by rostered Hodag Ben Feldman in 2009, the Hodags establish a pro deal sponsorship with Patagonia, Inc. who provides jerseys and apparel to the team; Patagonia first showed interest in marketing to the ultimate frisbee crowd in the early 1990s via the UPA Newsletter.

 Hodag alumni Will Henry wins UPA Men's Club Championships with Seattle Sockeye in 2004, 2006, and 2007 with Ron Kubalanza joining the roster in 2007 which all occur at the Sarasota Polo Club in Sarasota, FL; Henry is team captain of Sockeye in 2006 and 2007.
 In 2008, Hodag alumni Matt Bruss wins a UPA Men's Club Championship with San Francisco JAM at the Sarasota Polo Club in Sarasota, FL.